Why your state might lose or gain clout in Congress after the census is released

 Back in reality, the state that stands to lose out the most after reapportionment is Rhode Island.
 In 2010, Rhode Island’s population was just big enough to garner two House seats.
 Because it eked out the second seat, its residents ended up being the most represented in the chamber — one representative for about 530,000 Rhode Islanders.

-If population projections pan out, Rhode Island will end up with only one seat after the upcoming reapportionment, and its lone delegate will represent more than one million constituents.
+If population projections pan out, Rhode Island will end up with only one seat after the coming reapportionment, and its lone delegate will represent more than one million constituents.
 (The average among all states will be about 750,000 after this year’s reapportionment.)

 In one scenario, Montana could swap places with Rhode Island, going from one to two seats, meaning Montanans will go from least-represented to most-represented.